Swaraj2707/The-Bloggers/README.md

 # The-Bloggers
-A RESTful blog backend built with Spring Boot, featuring JWT authentication, role-based APIs, post/comment management, and advanced search, sort, and pagination.
+A RESTful API built with Java, Spring Boot, Spring Security, Hibernate, and MySQL for managing blog content.
+🔹 Users can create, view, update, and delete posts and comments with category support.
+🔹 Features include pagination, search, sorting, and JWT-based role-specific authentication for admin and regular users.
+🔹 Tested and documented using Postman.